dk107dk/cdocs/README.md

 Docs are stored in two directory trees: public and internal.
 The public tree is for your docs writers to store their content.
 Internal is for defaults and is expected to not be widely accessible.
 Requests for labels and tokens are aggregated from every directory below root, starting from the requested path.
 The values found lowest in the directory tree win.
 Public values win over internal values.

-Use *config/config.ini* to set the documentation root directory, file extension, etc.
+Use a *config.ini* to set the documentation root directory, file extension, etc.  The contents should be similar to this:
+[docs]
+public = /Users/davidkershaw/dev/cdocs/docs/example
+internal = /Users/davidkershaw/dev/cdocs/docs/internal
+[defaults]
+notfound = [internal]/404
+[formats]
+ext = xml
+[filenames]
+# tokens are passed to the jinja template created from each doc file
+tokens = tokens.json
+# labels are available to hold strings that can be used in the UI or elsewhere as labels
+labels = labels.json

 Cdocs has several ways of getting content:
 - **get_doc**: docs at paths like */x/y/z* with the physical file being at *[root]/x/y/z.[ext]*.
 This is the "default" doc for the path.
 The result text will be treated as a jinja template.
 The template will receive a dict created from all the *[tokens].json* files from the doc's directory up to the root, and the same from the same directory under the internal tree.